zulip/zulip/README.md

 Once that finishes, you can run the development server as follows:

+If you weren't able to get vagrant up because your machine could not find the Ubuntu Trusty, then just download vagrant from their website, and run sudo dpkg -i packagename.deb.
+This will give you a later version of vagrant which should help set up zulip VM on your machine.

 ```
 vagrant ssh -- -L9991:localhost:9991
 # Now inside the container